LordPachimari/studlancer-web/README.md

 - [ ] **Guild**.
 UI and appropriate CRUD operations needs to be done.
 - [ ] **Settings**.
 UI and appropriate CRUD operations needs to be done.
 - [ ] **Real-time collaboration in the workspace with CRDT**.
 - [ ] **Get rid of the loading states**.
-Make the website to be blazingly fast by caching all of the responses locally and getting rid of the loading states.
+Make the website blazingly fast by caching all of the responses locally and getting rid of the loading states.

 Looking **optimistically** in the future I may add the following: